 Washington University in St. Louis offers a comprehensive student health insurance plan that is a robust, cost-effective, Affordable Care Act (ACA)-compliant plan through United Healthcare Student Resources.

 The student health insurance premium is added to all eligible students’ accounting statement in the fall of each year.
 Eligible students are considered full-time, degree-seeking students in a day program on the Danforth Campus.
-This year the premium is estimated to be $1,940 for the entire year.
-Coverage begins 8/1/2019 and ends 7/31/2020.
+This year the premium is estimated to be $2,500 for the entire year.
+Coverage begins 8/1 and ends 7/31.
 Eligible students must pay the premium or complete the online waiver process prior to the deadline.
 After completion of the online waiver process, the waiver will be verified and approved, after which, the premium will be removed from the student’s accounting statement.
 The insurance waiver must be completed annually.

 Please note that you have two attempts to waive out of the student health insurance.
 If you are denied after two attempts, and are locked out of the system, please email for further assistance if your insurance meets our criteria.